 Game of Thrones, the most watched and downloaded T.V show today is although fictional and part fantasy, it has the whole world enchanted and right now may actually have a loose but one of the biggest knit of cult followers.
 Dragons, zombies, bringing the dead back to life, among other flights of fantasies add flavour to the scheme and twisted plot filled storyline.
 But the cream everyone is hooked on have ingredients that can be scientifically traced back to real historical events.
 In fact, anyone who has gone through the famous pages of Machiavelli and Tolstoy can vouch for the plot lines and dirty schemes that resemble the reality of ancient politics.
 Such great patches of brutal reality are precisely the ingredients that have hooked adults from all walks of life.
 Even well known and serious political commentators have youtube videos of commentary and reviews for almost every single episode of GOT.

 In Nepal, the company covertly manipulated the political environment to promote Bhimsen Thapa and then oust him when he turned hostile to the company.
-Eventually they got their Yes-Man in the form of Jung Bahadur Rana.
+Eventually, they got their Yes-Man in the form of Jung Bahadur Rana.

 Aegon Targaryen: Yakshya Malla, the king who conquered and united small states.
-Malla dynasty lasted many centuries and had many glorious days but eventually brought to end by another Lord of a different house.
+Malla dynasty lasted many centuries and had many glorious days but eventually brought to an end by another Lord of a different house.

-Ned Stark: Fatteh Jung Shah (Chautariya),then Prime Minister known for his loyalty to the crown but killed in order of the queen in a power struggle for next kin to the throne.
-The way he was killed was probably not as gruesome as beheading in front of public and putting the head on a spike.
+Ned Stark: Fatteh Jung Shah (Chautariya), the Prime Minister known for his loyalty to the crown but killed in order of the queen in a power struggle for next kin to the throne.
+The way he was killed was probably not as gruesome as beheading in front of the public and putting the head on a spike.
 But like Ned, he gets entangled in an operation to remedy problems started by the Queen’s infidelity.
-For the prestige of the throne, under order of then King and two Princes, he heads the operations which obviously infuriates the queen later on.
+For the prestige of the throne, under the order of the then King and two Princes, he heads the operations which obviously infuriates the queen later on.
 The queen’s illicit lover is killed but who actually ends up killing him is revealed only after it’s too late to avoid severe consequences.